tlswg/tls13-spec/draft-ietf-tls-tls13.md

 verification process takes as input:

 - The content covered by the digital signature
-- The public key received with the previous Certificate message
+- The public key contained in the end-entity certificate found in the associated Certificate message.
 - The digital signature received in the signature field of the CertificateVerify message

-If the verification fails, the connection MUST be terminated with an "illegal_parameter" alert.
+If the verification fails, the receiver MUST terminate the handshake with a "decrypt_error" alert.

 Note: When used with non-certificate-based handshakes (e.g., PSK), the client's signature does not cover the server's certificate directly.